dgelessus/NAGUS/docs/uru/game_server.rst

 The game server also provides the "game manager" (GameMgr), a different mechanism used for some multiplayer activities, like Ayoheek, marker games, and the hood garden age puzzle.
+The game manager is implemented by MOSS and Cyan's server software, but is notably absent from DIRTSAND ---
-To reduce complexity of the server side, the H'uru client has moved away from using the game manager and the DIRTSAND server has never implemented it.
+H'uru has moved away from using the game manager to reduce complexity on the server side.
+Instead,
+H'uru clients support alternative implementations for all mechanics that originally relied on the game manager.
+Between 2015 and 2022,
+H'uru clients didn't support the game manager at all, but this support is being gradually reintroduced for compatibility with non-H'uru clients.
-The OpenUru client continues to use the game manager and the necessary server support is implemented in MOSS and Cyan's server software.
+The OpenUru client continues to use the game manager, with essentially no changes compared to the original open-sourced client code.

 There can theoretically be multiple game server instances, but in practice all MOULa servers use a single game server for all age instances.